Comparative Analysis of Modern Machine Learning Models for Retail Sales Forecasting: Methodology and Data

-Each store is assigned a strategic zone, not geographically defined, but based on business strategy, which determines the price structure of products.
-Products themselves follow a two-level hierarchy: individual items are first organized into subcategories called “groups,” and within each group, related products are further clustered into units-of-need (UoNs).
-This ordering, groups first, then UoNs, enables precise, granular modeling and targeted price strategies.
+The area studied consists of geographies that have different levels of importance in terms of their contributions to revenue, market size, and overall positioning.
+The data provided includes the identification of the zones for the purpose of business strategy.
+Products themselves follow a three-level hierarchy: individual items are first organized into categories based on their main purpose, then into subcategories called groups and within each group, related products are further clustered into units-of-need (UoNs).
+Our dataset consisted of one category for hygiene products, which contained 27 groups and 79 UoNs in total over 446 stores.

-Product metadata includes category, group, unit pricing (with and without tax), and cost of goods sold.
-Promotions are extensively captured through binary and count features indicating tactical promotions and various loyalty initiatives.
-Inventory data is tracked comprehensively, including physical stock levels, incoming shipments, and reserved or frozen quantities.
+Other product metadata includes unit pricing (with and without tax), cost of goods sold and promotions, which are extensively captured through binary and count features indicating tactical promotions and various loyalty initiatives.
+Although inventory data are fully tracked, including physical stock levels, incoming deliveries, and reserved or frozen quantities, we recognize that inventory record inaccuracy remains a well-documented issue in retail systems\cite{rekik2025inventoryrecordinaccuracygrocery}.